Bhumbra/DeepNodal/QUICKSTART.md

 become much more complicated with multiple hardware devices (e.g. GPUs) to the extent where a minor adjustment to a network design can entail a lot of changes in code.

-DeepNodal adopts a slightly different approach.
+DeepNodal adopts a different approach.
 It is designed with research science work in mind rather than software engineering applications.
 It abstracts much of engineering components so that the coding can be focussed on network design instead.
 This is achieved by adding an additional stage to the list above: